Muirfield/pocketmine-plugins/SignWarp/README.md

 	[WORLD]
 	world_name
 	x y z
+	Players:

 `world_name` is the target world to teleport to.  `x`, `y`, `z` is the target location.
 If not specified it defaults to the `spawn` world.

-The fourth line of the sign is ignored and can be contain any descriptive text.
+If dynamic updates are enabled, the fourth line can contain the text `Players:`, which will get updated dynamically with the number of players on that world.
+Otherwise the ine is  ignored and can be contain any descriptive text.

 To help identify potential _warp_ targets, the command `xyz` is provided.
 Entering `/xyz` in-game will display the current coordinates of the player.

+### config.yml

+	---
+	settings:
+	  dynamic-updates: 1
+	...

+* dynamic-updates: 1 or 0
+  If enabled, signs will be updated with the number of players in a particular world.

 ### Permission Nodes: